-I recently attended a working session and our partner stated something that had me thinking about why the LMS seems to struggle with capturing our learners attention and motivation.
-She said, “that is the problem with the LMS, we just push everything out and then [the learner is] like ‘I’m sure I’ve covered that’, I’m not going to worry about it.’
-If it was a list that they were in control of there is suddenly motivation.”
+At a recent working session, a partner talked about how LMS seems to struggle with capturing learners attention and motivation.
+She said, “That’s the problem with the LMS.
+We just push everything out into the system.
+Then the learner’s like, ‘I’m sure I already covered that—I’m not going to worry about it.’
+While if it’s a list that the learner’s in control of, there’s suddenly motivation.”